Why You Should Take a Professional Approach to Your Copy – Part 2

 Tips for Writing Good Copy

 Try to give yourself a quiet space to write – put your phone onto silent and ignore notifications or emails.
-Like everything else, focusing just on your blog gives you the best chance of producing something professional, useful and easy to read.
+Focusing just on your blog gives you the best chance of producing something professional, useful and easy to read.

 I also recommend having all the information you need at hand before you start, including statistics, industry updates or quotes from staff or customers, if you’re using them.
 Try to write a blog post all in one go, as leaving it to come back to later can mean that you lose the thread.